 - Resettled Refugees: Individuals selected abroad and brought to Canada for resettlement.

 While the IFHP is critical, healthcare in Canada is largely delivered at the provincial level.
 Refugees who become permanent residents transition to provincial healthcare plans.
-Some provinces, like Ontario, have introduced programs to fill gaps, such as the Ontario Temporary Health Program, which provides urgent care for refugees who may not yet qualify for provincial coverage.
+Once refugees receive permanent resident status, they transition to provincial health plans such as OHIP in Ontario, subject to provincial eligibility rules.

 Challenges Refugees Face in Accessing Healthcare